 The only difference between CONCATENATE and Ampersand (&) operator is the 255 strings limit of the CONCATENATE function and the ampersand doesn’t have that limitation.
 But CONCATENATE formulas are easier to read and remember.

-You can use the CONCATENATE formula the same way as the (&) operator, the only difference is the syntax.
+You can use the CONCATENATE or CONCAT formula the same way as the (&) operator, the only difference is the syntax.

 Type the following CONCATENATE formula in the cell ‘E3’ and it will combine ‘A3’ and ‘B3’ data.
-You can combine as many cells as you want by using this formula.
+You can combine as many cells as you want by using CONCATENATE or CONCAT function.

 You can concatenate any text with the combined cell data using this formula.

 =CONCATENATE(A3," in ",B3)

 The CONCATENATE formula to combine date and text properly is: